KirtiRasal/Instaffo-Job-Title-Classification-Project/README.md

 3. deep_translator is used to convert the language to english.

+4. pyspellchecker to correct the spelling of tokens.

-4. nltk is used to tokenize, lemmatize the tokens and remove stopwords.
+5. nltk is used to tokenize, lemmatize the tokens and remove stopwords.